QueryDebugger/QuerySystem/README.md

 4. Run the `yarn start` command
 5. Open the browser and enter http://localhost:3000/

-## Build system
+## Create an optimized production build
 1. Download the `src` directory
 2. Enter the `src` directory
 3. Run the `yarn build` command

 Thus, the content in the `build` directory is an executable version of the system.
 An executable version built by us is deployed at https://querydebugger.github.io/.

 ## Instruction Manual
 User Instruction for the SQL# language and the SQL#-based system is available at https://github.com/QueryDebugger/QuerySystem/blob/main/docs/1_InstructionManual.pdf.

 ## Demo
-A demo video for the system is available at https://github.com/QueryDebugger/QuerySystem/releases/download/1.0/ExplanatoryVideo.mp4.
+A demo video for the system is available at https://github.com/QueryDebugger/QuerySystem/releases/download/1.0/ExplanatoryVideo.mp4.s